bummbummgarage/bummbummgarage.github.io/modules/vcf/index.md

 René explains in the description how to add the high pass input.
 I didn't manage to make it a switch, so there are **two separate inputs for high pass and low pass** 🤷‍♂️

-Then I accidentally found out that if I remove one of the diodes in the original design, the resonance gets a crunchy kick (which I find particularly nice for bass voices).
+Then I accidentally found out that if I remove one of the diodes in the original design, the resonance gets a crunchy color (which I find particularly nice for bass voices).
 So I implemented this function with a switch: **Soft and hard resonance**.

 ## Specifications